Reynolds Consumer Products (NASDAQ:REYN) Issues Q4 2022 Earnings Guidance

 Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.59-$0.66 for the period.
 The company issued revenue guidance of $1.11 billion-$1.20 billion.
 Reynolds Consumer Products also updated its FY 2022 guidance to $1.32-$1.43 EPS.

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) last issued its earnings results on Tuesday, August 9th.
-The company reported $0.26 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.26.
-The company had revenue of $917.00 million during the quarter, compared to analyst estimates of $942.73 million.
-Reynolds Consumer Products had a return on equity of 16.45% and a net margin of 7.51%.
+Reynolds Consumer Products (NASDAQ:REYN – Get Rating) last released its quarterly earnings data on Tuesday, August 9th.
+The company reported $0.26 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.26.
+The company had revenue of $917.00 million during the quarter, compared to analysts’ expectations of $942.73 million.
+Reynolds Consumer Products had a net margin of 7.51% and a return on equity of 16.36%.
 The firm’s quarterly revenue was up 5.0% on a year-over-year basis.
-During the same quarter last year, the business posted $0.39 EPS.
-As a group, sell-side analysts anticipate that Reynolds Consumer Products will post 1.58 earnings per share for the current year.
+During the same period in the previous year, the company earned $0.39 EPS.
+On average, equities research analysts predict that Reynolds Consumer Products will post 1.38 earnings per share for the current year.

 Reynolds Consumer Products Dividend Announcement

-A number of equities analysts recently issued reports on REYN shares.
-Citigroup reduced their target price on Reynolds Consumer Products from $31.00 to $28.00 and set a neutral rating for the company in a research note on Monday, June 27th.
-Barclays lowered their price target on shares of Reynolds Consumer Products from $29.00 to $28.00 and set an equal weight rating on the stock in a report on Thursday.
-Finally, Stifel Nicolaus lowered shares of Reynolds Consumer Products from a buy rating to a hold rating and lowered their target price for the stock from $33.00 to $31.00 in a research note on Wednesday, April 13th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $31.67.
+REYN has been the subject of several research reports.
+Barclays lowered their price objective on shares of Reynolds Consumer Products from $29.00 to $28.00 and set an equal weight rating for the company in a research report on Thursday, August 11th.
+Citigroup lowered their price objective on shares of Reynolds Consumer Products from $31.00 to $28.00 and set a neutral rating for the company in a research report on Monday, June 27th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $31.67.

 Institutional Inflows and Outflows